graphix-asterixdb/graphix-asterixdb.github.io/docs/query-model.md

 In Graphix, cycles are never considered unless explicitly specified.

 {::comment}
-Similar to pattern matching, there are a variety of different semantics when asking "what is a valid path"?
+Similar to pattern matching, there are a variety of different semantics when asking "what is a valid path?".
 There are four common approaches to path finding:
 1. **All path / arbitrary path**
     The least restrictive approach to path query evaluation is to simply consider all paths.